Sometimes perfectionism can be helpful, but if you find it holding you back, read our Perfectionism in Writing materials for strategies to

 Finish the outline

-- this step is critical for perfectionistic writers!
-Preparing an Outline requires you to organize your thinking, so you’ll know what you will
+- This step is critical for writers with perfectionist tendencies!
+Preparing an outline requires you to organize your thinking, so you’ll know what you will say.

-- focus first on outlining the Big Picture Ideas, and agonize over the choice of words in later
+- Focus first on outlining the Big Picture Ideas, and agonize over the choice of words in later drafts.

 Write the paper